-Roger Bate is an economist who has held a variety of positions in free market and conservative think tanks and lobby groups including the Institute for Economic Affairs in the UK and the Competitive Enterprise Institute in the United States.
+Roger Bate was a think-tank staffer with an economics degree who has held a variety of positions in libertarian lobby groups including the Institute for Economic Affairs in the UK and the Competitive Enterprise Institute in the United States.

 In 1998, he published an article in the United Kingdom paper Financial Times attacking the idea of regulating secondhand smoke, cigarette advertising and health warning labels on cigarette packs.
 He also published an article criticizing the World Health Organization (WHO), which argued that the WHO was trying to eliminate individual freedom.

 In the mid 1990s, Bate ran the "Environmental Unit" of the IEA, which took positions to counter health and environmental activism IEA received funding from British American Tobacco (BAT)'s department of Consumer and Regulatory Affairs (CORA, among others.

 In 1994, Roger Bate, then Director of the Environment Unit at the Institute of Economic Affairs, London, and two others also from the IEA (Julian Morris and Lorraine Mooney), established the European Science and Environment Forum (ESEF) in the UK.
 This was funded by Philip Morris as a European version of Steve Milloy's The Advancement of Sound Science Coalition (TASSC).
 The project which was known in the tobacco archive documents as "Euro-TASSC"

 In addition to being a founding member, Roger Bate was listed a Committee Member of ESEF.
 ESEF claimed that, to maintain its scientific independence, it did not take donations from any source, but made money only from sales of their materials.
 However, in 1997, ESEF and The Advancement of Sound Science Coalition, which was linked to the tobacco industry, issued a press release in which the two organizations had the same description.